MadeByThePinsHub/are-we-down/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report an website issue, using this template.
-title: ''
+title: "[website-feedback/bug]"
-labels: 'bug'
+labels: bug
-assignees: 'AnandChowdhary'
+assignees: AndreiJirohHaliliDev2006

 ---